Trees on Council land

 A consultant was asked to carry out underground service proving to help us find suitable locations for the planting of new street trees.
 Several factors were considered such as the location and depth of existing underground services, available space (furniture, poles, shop awnings), and visibility sightlines.

-Planting will begin in April 2023 (the start of the tree-planting season) and go on for two months.
+Planting will begin in March 2023 (the start of the tree-planting season) and go on for two months.
 Additional information will be provided to the community prior to the start of tree-planting works.
-We will engage with the community in December 2022, during which time business owners and residents can provide feedback and raise specific concerns, which we will assess and address as they come.
+We engaged with the community in February 2023, during which time business owners and residents were offered the opportunity to provide feedback and raise specific concerns, which were assessed and addressed as they came through.

 Electrical line clearance management and block tree pruning